3 days in Venice will allow you to see almost all of this beautiful city in Northern Italy.

 If you’ve been to Rome for 3 days, you’ll know that you can spend a long time queuing to get into some of the main attractions.
 That’s why I recommend you get a Venice City Pass.

-The pass gives you access to many of the main sights in Venice such as Mueso Corner and the 16 Churches of the Chorus Circuit.
-However, you don’t get access to St Mark’s Basilica, unfortunately.
+The pass gives you access to many of Venice’s main sights, such as Mueso Corner and the 16 Churches of the Chorus Circuit.
+However, it doesn’t give you access to St Mark’s Basilica.

-Transportation on the ACTV network is available, so you can use your pass on waterbuses and the bus, but you have to select this option when you purchase the pass.
+Transportation on the ACTV network is available, so you can use your pass on waterbuses and the bus.
+However, you must select this option when you purchase the pass.

 Venice is a busy city so getting this pass means you don’t have to queue for tickets and potentially miss out on some attractions.
 I recommend getting before you visit so you can get started straight away.